davidlebruce/king_county_washington_real_estate/README.md

 - Scrape the web for zipcode census data to enrich the my spatial data
 - Scrape the web for locations of schools and public transport to increase spatial data
-- Look for the ratio between listings and sales throughout a year.
-Domain research indiates that is an important seasonal variable.
+- Look for the ratio between listings and sales throughout a year, domain research indiates that is an important seasonal variable.

 ### Navigation
 - `data`: Contains training data and holdout dataset without target column